-Precertification and Notification - General
+Prior authorization and Notification - General

-Some covered services require precertification prior to services being rendered, while other covered services require notification prior to being rendered.
+Some covered services require prior authorization prior to services being rendered, while other covered services require notification prior to being rendered.

 Notification is a communication received from a provider informing Amerigroup of the intent to render covered medical services to an enrollee.
 For services that are emergent or urgent, notification must be provided by the next business day.
 Notifications may be submitted by telephone or fax.